Operational Firefighter end-point assessment FAQs

 We can help you understand the requirements by providing guidance in advance of EPA, as well as providing site visits to agree ways of working, preferred terminology, and the process.

-Early dialogue with different types of employers is important, for example for apprentice firefighters working in defence and aviation, not just in Fire and Rescue services.
+Early dialogue with different types of employers is important, for example for apprentice firefighters working in defence and aviation, not just in fire and rescue services.
 Different employers may use different terminology, so we meet with your team to understand your requirements, ahead of EPA.

 SFJ Awards will provide guidance documents which should be shared with all staff involved in the EPA process, so everyone is familiar with the requirements and what to expect.